ionic-team/capacitor/site/docs-md/getting-started/index.md

 npx @capacitor/cli create
 ```

-This command will prompt you to enter the name of your app, the app id (used primarily as the package for android), and the directory of your app.
+This command will prompt you to enter the name of your app and the app id (the package name for Android and the bundle identifier for iOS).

 This will create a very simple starting app with no UI library.